karmaniverous/stan/README.md

 Why STAN?

-- One archive. stan/archive.tar captures the exact files to read—no surprises.
+- One archive (on demand).
+With -a/--archive, archive.tar captures the exact files to read—no surprises.
 - Structured logs. stan/test.txt, stan/lint.txt, stan/typecheck.txt, stan/build.txt are consistent and easy to diff.
-- Always-on diffs.
-Whenever you include the archive task, STAN writes stan/archive.diff.tar for changed files—no extra flag needed.
+- Always-on diffs (when archiving).
+Whenever you use -a, STAN writes stan/archive.diff.tar for changed files—no extra ceremony.
 First time?
 The diff equals the full set (sensible defaults, zero ceremony).
 - Snapshot with intent.
 Normal runs create a snapshot only when missing; use stan snap when you want to reset or replace it.
 Your diffs stay meaningful.
 - Patch on tap.
 Got a suggested patch from an AI or teammate?
 Save it and run stan patch to apply it safely at your repo root.
-- Optional combine.
-One artifact to rule them all—tar your output directory alongside the code or condense logs into a single text file.
+- Simpler combine.
+With -a -c, script outputs live inside the archives (not on disk).
+No separate “combined artifact” to maintain.

 Backronym bonus: Sample • Tar • Analyze • Narrate — STAN Tames Autoregressive Nonsense.